 I love clothes.
 No two ways about it.
 As a little child – and in fact to this day when I have the opportunity – I preferred to change my outfit several times a day to suit my mood, the weather, the occasion.
 My wardrobes and drawers are overflowing.
 Why?

 As a teenager, when my appetite for fashion was growing at an alarming rate, we didn’t have much money.
 Ever since having any kind of job at all, I’ve been making up for lost time.
 But it’s a bottomless pit.
 The more I buy, the more I want.
 That’s our consumption culture for you!

-The first answer is that I probably buy about half of my clothes from op-shops, which I feel fairly comfortable about, ethically speaking (see the ethics of op-shopping).
+The first answer is that, at that time (2009) I probably bought about half of my clothes from op-shops, which I feel fairly comfortable about, ethically speaking (see the ethics of op-shopping).

-The second answer is: I just can’t – particularly given that the other half of my wardrobe is pretty much the worst kind.
+The second answer is: I just couldn’t – particularly given that the other half of my wardrobe was pretty much the worst kind.
 Cheap, mass-produced stuff from across the world, mostly bargain-hunted from factory outlets.
-(I don’t let my obsession get in the way of my thriftiness.
+(I didn’t let my obsession get in the way of my thriftiness.
 Just my ethics…hmmmm.)

 So one day as I was pondering this conundrum, a thought popped into my head:

 “Could I go for a whole year without buying any new clothes?”